whirlxd/browserbuddy/submissions/onshape-wakatime/README.md

 - 🚫 Privacy-focused: only tracks when you're actively working
 - 🌐 Works across all OnShape files and projects

+## Api key
 For High Seas users
 1. Install the WakaTime browser extension
 2. Go to the High Seas Signpost (https://highseas.hackclub.com/signpost), and click `Show Hackatime install instructions`
 3. Scroll down, and click the small "View instructions for all platforms" link
 4. Scroll down, till you see the "Script not working?" section
-5. Copy the API key from the instructions.
+5. Copy the API key and the URL from the instructions.
 Then click on the WakaTime icon in your toolbar/extensions section and paste them in
 7. The extension will automatically start tracking your OnShape activity

 Your data is securely sent to WakaTime's servers and can be viewed in your WakaTime dashboard.